C4 (New Zealand TV channel): History

-At 06:00pm on 6 February 2011, C4 moved to Channel 9 on Freeview, thus instead of replacing C4 2, C4 converted its second C4 channel to a music show.
-MediaWorks then launched the return of TV4 as FOUR in place of C4's Channel 4 position.
-The final music show screened on C4 before the changeover was the Top 100 Music Videos Ever a similar show that was used to launch C4 back in the end of 2003.
+At 06:00 pm on 6 February 2011, C4 moved to Channel 9 on Freeview instead of replacing C4 2.
+C4 converted its second C4 channel to a music show.
+MediaWorks then launched the return of TV4 as FOUR in place of C4.
+The final music show on C4 before the changeover was the Top 100 Music Videos Ever, a similar show that was used to launch C4 in the end of 2003.
 The final music video screened before the changeover as well as to take out the Number 1 Top Spot on the Top 100 was Thriller by Michael Jackson.
-From 2011 onwards C4 screened a low-cost jukebox of music videos once again compiled by theme and a re-run of FOUR live, many of the entertainment shows seen on C4 between 2008 and 2011 were moved to FOUR.
+From 2011 onwards C4 screened a low-cost jukebox of music videos once again compiled by theme and a rerun of FOUR live, as many of the entertainment shows seen on C4 between 2008 and 2011 were moved to FOUR.
 C4 was available exclusively to Freeview viewers until 2012 when C4 returned to Sky.

-On 25 September 2012, MediaWorks in an effort to get more regional advertising for TV3 decided to provide four regional simulcasts of the channel on the Freeview satellite platform, which resulted in no space for C4, so it was decided to replace the Sky simulcast of FOUR (which was already simulcast on Freeview) with C4, meaning only satellite viewers with either a generic DVB or Sky supplied receiver would be the only ones to get all channels via satellite.
-Due to a number of certified Freeview receivers only scanning and setting Freeview channels.
-From October 2013, the TVNZ metadata on the Freeview satellite service was changed to include the C4 feed on the Sky service, so that certified Freeview receivers could manually add the channel.
+On 25 September 2012, MediaWorks decided to provide four regional simulcasts of the channel on the Freeview satellite platform, which resulted in no space for C4.
+MediaWorks decided to replace the Sky simulcast of FOUR with C4, meaning only satellite viewers with either a generic DVB or Sky supplied receiver would be the only ones to get all channels via satellite.
+Due to a number of certified Freeview receivers only scanning and setting Freeview channels, from October 2013, the TVNZ metadata on the Freeview satellite service was changed to include the C4 feed on the Sky service.
+Certified Freeview receivers could manually add the channel.

 C4 ceased broadcasting operations on 26 June 2014 at 01:00 am.
 The final music show to air on C4 was C42.
-The final ever music video to air on C4 was Exit To The City by The D4, the very same music video that had started the C4 Television Channel back in the end of 2003.
-A new music channel was launched by MediaWorks to replace C4 called The Edge TV which is run by The Edge radio station also owned by MediaWorks.
-The Edge TV was actually launched on Freeview Channel 11 and a time shift version of FOUR called FOUR + 1 was launched in place of C4.
+The final music video to air on C4 was Exit To The City by The D4.
+MediaWorks launched a new music channel to replace C4 called The Edge TV, which is run by the radio station The Edge.
+The Edge TV was launched on Freeview Channel 11, and a time shift version of FOUR called FOUR + 1 was launched in place of C4.